PhilipB316/ENEL373-Reaction-Timer/README.md

 ## Importing Project

 - In any directory, open a terminal and type `git clone https://eng-git.canterbury.ac.nz/enel373-2025/ThuGroup13`.
-- A new directory called Thursday will appear.
+- A new directory called ThuGroup13 will appear.

 ## Running Project